mashburnj/Sample2Genesis/README.md

  It bases its prediction on the spectrum of an audio sample.
 The model will be trained using the spectra (features) and the aforementioned chip registers (targets) of samples taken from the output of a Sega Genesis.

 ## Comments about the scope of this project:
  I'll be happy to accomplish what I've promised above, as it forms the core essence of the sound.
-See the "In the future" list below for details on my plan to incorporate separate ADSR values for each operator- it involves a much more detailed spectral analysis, as well as sample data which includes release behavior (starting at the exact same point in time across all audio samples).
+See the "In the future" list below for details on my plan to incorporate note release behavior for each operator.

  I took a haitus in the fall, due to small sample size, but now I have ~5,600 samples, with each algorithm having at minimum 200 samples, which should be enough to train on.